olegp/mcms/README.md

 #### Page Sub-directories

-It is possible to places pages in sub-directories.
+It is possible to place pages in sub-directories.
 For example a page in the file `./pages/hello/world.md` is accessible at `/hello/world`.

 #### Custom Templates